salmaabuhalawa/FaceRecognition/README.md

 • The centered data is the used to compute the covariance matrix.
 • The Eigenvalues and Eigenvectors are obtained from the covariance matrix.
 • After computing the EigenValues, the number of dominant Eigenvectors which will be used are determined the value of alpha.
 • The sliced Eigenvectors are then used as a projection matrix.
-The training data is projected onto this matrix by multiplying data with the matrix, and the same is done with the testing data afterwards
+The training data is projected onto this matrix by multiplying data with the matrix, and the same is done with the testing data afterwards.
 • A KNN classifier is used to classify the projected testing set.
 KNN classifier determinse the label for each element by calculating Euclidean distance and choosing the label based on the nearest K points.

 Results of PCA show that the accuracy increases as alpha increases up to to a certain value of alpha then the accuracy decreases.